e10v/tea-tasting/README.md

 **tea-tasting** facilitates analysis using aggregated statistics, particularly beneficial for statistical tests like Z-test or Student's t-test, where full datasets are not necessary.
 This method is often more computationally efficient, especially when these aggregated statistics can be calculated directly within a database.

 The `experiment.analyze_from_stats` method is specifically designed for this type of analysis.
-It works with metrics like `SimpleMean`, `RatioOfMeans`, and `SampleRatio` that support analysis based on aggregated statistics.
+It works with metrics like `Mean`, `RatioOfMeans`, and `SampleRatio` that support analysis based on aggregated statistics.

 This method requires a dictionary where each key is a variant ID, and the corresponding value is an instance of the `Stats` class, representing aggregated statistics for that variant.